Particular/docs.particular.net/nservicebus/serialization/newtonsoft.md

 ## Inferring message type from $type

-For integration scenarios where the sender is unable to add message headers the serializer is able to infer the message type from the [`$type` property supported by json.net](https://www.newtonsoft.com/json/help/html/SerializeTypeNameHandling.htm).
+For integration scenarios where the sender is unable to add message headers, the serializer is able to infer the message type from the [`$type` property supported by Json.NET](https://www.newtonsoft.com/json/help/html/SerializeTypeNameHandling.htm).

 See [native integration with SqlTransport sample](/samples/sqltransport/native-integration) for more details.